posbios/tomlstrings4j/README.md

 Toml.toMap(Toml.parse(inputStream)) takes the parsed data (t from the previous step) and converts it to a simpler structure: a Map<String, Map<String, String>>.
 This new map has string keys representing top-level elements in the TOML file.
 The values are now maps with string keys and string values, likely representing nested key-value pairs in the TOML data.

 3. Converting a specific TOML ID to a Class:
+This function is experimental and you wouldn't need to use it, however here it is.
 ```Java
 Map<String, Properties> toml = Toml.parse(inputStream);
 StringBean stringBean = Toml.toClass(StringBean.class, toml.get("string.1"));